CanavarIT/Doomgeneric-android/README.md

 ## Status

 The port is playable from start to finish on the shareware episode.
-Movement, shooting, doors, and menu navigation all work.
-The interface is functional but minimal: there is currently no audio, no gamepad support, and no on-screen layout customization.
+Movement, shooting, doors, weapon switching, ESC/TAB menu navigation, and Y/N confirmation dialogs all work.
+RUN is implemented as a toggle.

+The interface is functional but minimal: there is currently no audio and no external gamepad support.
+Save/load is not yet working — the game crashes when you attempt to save.

-Further development may add audio through AAudio or OpenSL ES, ESCAPE and TAB buttons, configurable button positions, and support for external controllers.
+Further development may add audio through AAudio or OpenSL ES, save/load support, and configurable button positions.

 ## Author